TABLE OF CONTENTS

 FOREIGN DIALOGUE TREATMENT

-- For the general guidelines on the treatment of foreign dialogue in subtitles and dubbing, please refer to the Timed Text Style Guides and VO Audio Style Guide.
+- For the general guidelines on the treatment of foreign dialogue in subtitles, please refer to the Timed Text Style Guides.

-- Foreign dialogues should be translated and dubbed/subbed only if plot-pertinent (usually with forced narratives).
-If you are ever unclear what should or should not be covered, please inquire with your Netflix Representative.
+- Foreign dialogues should be translated and subbed only if plot-pertinent (usually with forced narratives).
+If you are ever unclear about what should or should not be covered, please inquire with your Netflix Representative.